dhansiv-stack/capstone-cancer-burden-analysis/README.md

 ## Future Work

-- Integrate RetrievalQA chain
+- Integrate RetrievalQA with a Large Language Model
+- Display retrieved source citations with generated responses
+- Connect the RAG assistant to the R Shiny dashboard
-- Deploy the Cancer Intelligence Assistant
+- Deploy the Cancer Intelligence Assistant as an interactive application
-- Expand the cancer knowledge corpus
+- Expand the knowledge corpus using additional NCI publications
-- Add source citations to generated answers
-- Deploy the complete application
+- Enhance explainability with citation-aware responses

 ---